This is the best travel news we’ve heard all year...

 It’s kicking off from December (just in time for all that festive travel) and for now it’s only available on Greater Anglia journeys.
 But, good news, it’s set to be rolled out nationally from early next year.

 So, what’s new?
-Unlike your dogeared Young Persons travel card of yesteryear, this new version will be digital, meaning you’re unlikely to lose it/tear it/spill something on it, and it’ll probably be one less thing to worry about.
+Unlike your dogeared Young Person travel card of yesteryear, this new version will be digital, meaning you’re unlikely to lose it/tear it/spill something on it, and it’ll probably be one less thing to worry about.

 There’s 10,000 of them up for grabs, and it really couldn’t be easier to get in on the action.
 All you need to do is head to the app, sign up and keep those fingers crossed you’re one of the lucky 10,000.
 Easy.
 If not, you’re sure to get a second chance come 2018, as we predict this is going to go down a storm.

-The new card has been introduced after recent research unsurprisingly highlighted that Millennials earn much less than their parents and grandparents, so this is a (rare) treat that we’re welcoming with open arms.
+The new card has been introduced after recent research unsurprisingly highlighted that millennials earn much less than their parents and grandparents, so this is a (rare) treat that we’re welcoming with open arms.